Crossplay Word Finder & Cheat Tool – Solve NYT Crossplay

 What is Crossplay?

-NYT Crossplay is a two-player word game, similar to Scrabble but with some differences in board design, tile distribution, and point values.
+NYT Crossplay is a two-player word game, similar to Scrabble and Words with Friends but with some differences in board design, tile distribution, and point values.
 Players take turns building words on a shared board to score points.

 How to Play

-Players can pass to skip a turn, resign a game (which counts as a loss), or, when playing against a computer, cancel at any time.
-The game ends once the tile bag is empty and both players have taken a final turn.
-Leftover tiles in your rack do not count against your score.
+Players may pass to skip a turn or resign a game, which counts as a loss.
+When playing against the computer, you can cancel the game at any time.
+The game ends when the tile bag is empty, and both players have taken their final turn.
+Any tiles left in your rack at the end do not count against your score.

 Where to Play

 Crossplay is available exclusively through the Crossplay app on iOS and Android devices.
-Currently, it is only available in New Zealand.
-While you can play against a computer without signing in, creating or logging into a New York Times account allows you to:
+The app officially launched to the public on January 21, 2026, and is now available worldwide on the App Store and Google Play.
+Before launch, Crossplay was tested in New Zealand, followed by Australia and Canada.
+You can play against a computer without signing in, but creating or logging into a New York Times account allows you to:

 - Play across multiple devices